BBj-Plugins/BBjGpsLocation/README.md

 The location can be relocated and will be returned by the App.

 **Caution**

-- Will not work with out an Goodle Maps Apikey.
+The BBjGpsLocation won't work with out an Goodle Maps Apikey.